ikilobyte/pulsar-client-php/README.md

 * PHP >= 7.0
 * Protobuf Extension
-  > Because pulsar uses the proto2 syntax
+  > Because Apache Pulsar uses the proto2 syntax

   > Since the Google protobuf for PHP extension does not support the proto2 syntax